 Explain the Benefits

-Perhaps most importantly, you can make a large impact in a discussion about CBD by laying out the proven benefits of the compound.
+Perhaps most importantly, you can make a large impact in a discussion about CBD by laying out the studied benefits of the compound.

 In reality, CBD provides a laundry list of benefits and uses for medicinal purposes.
-Make sure to share that CBD is known to:
+Make sure to share that CBD might*:

 - Mitigate chronic pain